colonbrack3t/Mariokart3d/README.md

 > *Requires internet*

-> Internet is used to grab images from Imgur (Imgur passes CORS Policy allowing getDataImage from canvas)
+> Internet is used to grab images from Imgur (Imgur passes CORS Policy allowing me to run getImageData on canvas)

 - Controls: Arrow keys to move/turn
 - Q : increases "near edge" of vision thrustrum